University of Champagne

-The University of Champagne (Université de Champagne) is the association of universities and higher education institutions (ComUE) combining higher education and research in the French region of Champagne-Ardenne.
+The University of Champagne (Université de Champagne) was the association of universities and higher education institutions (ComUE) combining higher education and research in the French region of Champagne-Ardenne.

 The university was created as a ComUE according to the 2013 Law on Higher Education and Research (France), effective May 19, 2015.
 It replaced, in part, a previous grouping (PRES) known as l'« Université fédérale européenne Champagne Ardenne Picardie ».
+It was dissolved in the end of 2017.

 Members

 The University of Champagne brings together the following institutions: